j2store/userguide/yandex_money_payment_plugin.md

 Go to Extensions Manager and Install the plugin by choosing the plugin file.

 #### Configuration
-Go to Joomla admin->J2Store – > Set up → Payments → Yandex Money.
+Go to Joomla admin → J2Store → Set up → Payments → Yandex Money.

 Click Edit plugin params and Fill in the params (refer the explanations below) .